Coronavirus Call to Action

 Make sure hospitals, healthcare centers, and social services are inclusive and safe places where residents will not fear immigration enforcement or criminalization.
 Take measures like pretrial release, medical furloughs, and bail reform to reduce the number of people being incarcerated.

-We are working with Local Progress members and our partners to compile the best resources to share with you on local coronavirus response, which you’ll find bellow.
+We are working with Local Progress members and our partners to compile key resources to share with you on local coronavirus response, which you’ll find bellow.
 Please stay tuned for more updates to this section on an ongoing basis.

 Key Policy Elements: Emergency Paid Sick Time Bill